MinfeiHe/challenge/README.md

 **Expose the application to the internet.
 You may use the Route53 zone that has already been created in the provided AWS account, in region `eu-west-1`.**
 Once the Load balancer that is associated with app service, I manually added the DNS record in the provided Route53 hosted zone.
 It's an A-record that points to the right AWS classic load balancer.

+With Helm, I've also added a secret `${mywebapp}-image-pull-secret` template.
+It generates ECR access secret with registry Url, ECR username and ECR token, which are stored in Azure DevOps library.
+Deployment is referencing to the `${mywebapp}-image-pull-secret` for pulling the image.

 ## CI/CD
 For CI/CD solution, an Azure DevOps YAML pipeline is provided.
 It follows On condition of `install`